Factbox: International reaction to arrest of Reuters reporters in Myanmar

 - The Foreign Correspondents’ Club of Myanmar said it was “appalled” by the arrests and “gravely concerned” about the state of press freedom in Myanmar.

-- The Foreign Correspondents’ Club in Thailand, The Foreign Correspondents Association of the Philippines, and the Jakarta Foreign Correspondents Club, have also issued statements of support for the journalists.
+- The Foreign Correspondents’ Club in Thailand, The Foreign Correspondents’ Association of the Philippines, the Jakarta Foreign Correspondents’ Club and the Foreign Correspondents’ Club of Hong Kong have also issued statements of support for the journalists.

-Compiled by Toni Reinhold and Raju Gopalakrishnan; Editing by Grant McCool and Martin Howell